techguy95/jekyll-now/_posts/2017-4-15-The-UnBootcamp-Experience.md

 - algorithms are simply ==> {a list of instructions}
 - how to use algorithms, formulas and also "Math" methods e.g. Math.sqrt()
 - pair programmed a function using  Pythagorean's theorem (see code below)
-- using repl.it to toss code back and forth when pair programming
+- using https://repl.it to toss code back and forth when pair programming

 {% highlight javascript %}
   function Pythag(a, b)